 Mangroves.
 Mangroves are distributed throughout the tropics and subtropics today.
-While factors besides sea surface temperatures (SST) influence the distribution of mangroves, empirical, lower temperature limits have been established for the genera Avicennia (15.6°C) and Rhizophora (20.7°C) (Quisthoudt et al., 2012).
+While factors besides sea surface temperatures (SST) influence the distribution of mangroves, empirical lower temperature limits have been established for the genera Avicennia (15.6°C) and Rhizophora (20.7°C) (Quisthoudt et al., 2012).
 Both Avicennia and members of the Rhizophoraceae family were widespread and co-occurred across tropical and temperate latitudes in the early Eocene.
 Only Avicennia, however, occurred at polar latitudes (Suan et al., 2017; Popescu et al., 2021).
 Assuming that Eocene members of these mangrove taxa conform to similar climatic requirements as their modern relatives, the presence and absence of Avicennia and Rhizophoraceae pollen can be used as a palaeotemperature indicator.
 For this analysis, published mangrove occurrence data were taken from Popescu et al. (2021), and converted to quantitative temperature estimates.
 From this data, we identify two types of pollen assemblages which we ascribe different temperature distributions:

-Avicennia-only assemblages (n=2): the absence of Rhizophoraceae is indicative of temperatures being between 15.6°C (lower temperature limt of Avicennia) and 20.7°C (lower temperature limit of Rhizophora).
-However, a value of 22.5°C is ascribed as the upper temperature limit here as Rhizophora is rare below this temperature.
-We define the Avicennia-only temperature distribution as a normal distribution with a mean of 19.05 and a standard deviation of 1.725, resulting in 95% of the probability density being placed within the temperature limits.
+Avicennia-only assemblages (n=2): the absence of Rhizophoraceae is indicative of temperatures between 15.6°C (lower temperature limt of Avicennia) and 20.7°C (lower temperature limit of Rhizophora).
+However, a value of 22.5°C is assumed as the upper temperature limit here as Rhizophora is rare below this temperature.
+We define the Avicennia-only temperature distribution as a normal distribution with a mean of 19.05°C and a standard deviation of 1.725°C, resulting in 95% of the probability density being placed within the temperature limits.

 Avicennia and Rhizophoraceae assemblages (n=5): the presence of both groups suggests that the locality should have a minimum temperature of 20.7°C (lower temperature limit of Rhizophora).
 As the upper thermal limits of Aviciennia and Rhizophora are not well established in Quisthoudt et al. (2012), we assign the same maximum temperature limits (29.5°C) as coral reef localities, because mangroves are also widely distributed throughout tropical regions.
-Consequently, we define the temperature distribution for this locality as a normal distribution with a mean of 25.1 and a standard deviation of 2.2, with 95% probability density within the temperature limits.
+Consequently, we define the temperature distribution for this locality as a normal distribution with a mean of 25.1°C and a standard deviation of 2.2°C, with 95% probability density within the temperature limits.